HumlabLu/lucris-rs/README.md

 Process files for the AI Lund project.

 Takes the LUCRIS `jsonl` files and extract information in plain text.
-Allows extraxtion of the Swedish and English texts, and optionally filters out "opt-out" UUIDs.
+Allows extraction of the Swedish and English texts, and optionally filters out "opt-out" UUIDs.

 Tries to connect people UUIDs from `persons.jsonl` to research from `research.jsonl`.
 Also reads the other files (fingerprints, concepts and orgunits), but these are not processed yet.